asimihsan/metafilter_sna/doc/paper.md

 I believe that the above results confirm hypothesis H1, i.e. that users tend to both favorite posts and comment on posts wuth particular subsets of other users, i.e. in clusters.
 Both the average clustering coefficients and the community finding algorithms confirm this.
 Moreover, and even more interesting, with the average shortest paths the same between both the favorites and comments graphs and their equivalent ER graphs, it's clear that there is small-world structure in effect.

 I also belive that the results confirm hypothesis H2, i.e. that users are more discriminative and clustered on high-effort participation methods.
 However, to what degree is difficult to say.
 Is an average clustering coefficient $0.468 > 0.315$ sufficient to say that comments graphs are "more clustered" than favorites graphs?
 If so then to what extent?
 This is very difficult to say.
-However I think that, in combination with the larger community sizes, the comments graph seems to be "more community like" than the favorites graph.
+However I think that, in combination with the larger community sizes, the comments graph seems to be "more community-like" than the favorites graph.

 The assortativity coefficient metrics also suggest that there may be hubs in both graphs, but without a usable visualization it's difficult to explore this conclusion.